burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Pseudo Destructor

-When you need to call the destructor explicitly, and when you understand what you're doing, you can actually call in the C++ destructor via using **pseudo-destructor**.
+When you need to call the destructor explicitly, and when you understand what you're doing, you can call in the C++ destructor via using **pseudo-destructor**.

 Moreover, the **pseudo-destructor** can be virtual.
 Of course, you need to do that in very rare cases.